-The Critical Incident Response Manual, and the accompanying training video, is designed to train school and school division personnel to respond appropriately during emergency situations and critical incidents.
+The Critical Incident Response for School Faculty and Staff manual, and the accompanying training video, is designed to train school and school division personnel to respond appropriately during emergency situations and critical incidents.
 The training addresses three key response approaches: lockdown, evacuate, and shelter-in-place.
 Further, training is provided on active shooter responses which may require additional actions (such as run, hide, or fight).